 Unit 4 Working in the Industry Unit summary This unit will develop your readiness for the world of work.
-Through research activities you will develop an awareness of your industry sector and the opportunities that may be open to you.
-You will assess your current employability skills, plan for a placement and subsequently embark on work experience.
-This unit concludes with an opportunity to re-assess your skill set and the progress made.
-Guided hours 27 teaching hours and 35 in work placement Level 2
+Through research activities you will develop at awareness of your industry sector and the opportunities that may be open to you.
+You will assess your current employability skills, plan for and undertake work-related developmental activities.
+The unit concludes with an opportunity to re-assess your skill set and the progress made.
+Guided learning hours 27 teaching hours and the equivalent of one working week in work placement or other structured professional development activity.
+Level 2

-The learner will: Identify current employability skills and plan for an industry relevant work placement.
+The learner will: identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.

-- Employability skills and employment opportunities in their industry.
+- Employability skills and employment opportunities in their industry

 - CV, cover letters and email etiquette

-- Skills for gaining and maintaining employment to include:
+- Skills for gaining and maintaining employment, to include:

 - communication skills

 - self-management skills

 - teamwork skills

 - confidence and resilience skills.